Photon-HDF5/photon-hdf5/docs/phdata.rst

-- **lifetime**: (boolean) *True* (i.e. 1) if the measurements includes a *nanotimes* array of (usually sub-ns resolution) photon arrival times respect to a laser pulse.
+- **lifetime**: (boolean) *True* (i.e. 1) if the measurements includes a *nanotimes* array of (usually sub-ns resolution) photon arrival times respect to a laser pulse (like in TCSPC measurements).

 - **excitation_cw**: (array of booleans) for each excitation source, this field indicates whether it is continuous wave (CW), *True*, or pulsed,